 The rule of reciprocity is a social norm where you feel obligated to return the favor if someone does something for you.

 This is what exactly happens when brands offer free samples to consumers.
-When people get a free sample they will be obliged to return the favor in some way- Buying your product.
+When people get a free sample they will be obliged to return the favour in some way - buying your product.

 Unique Ways to Incorporate Free Samples in your Business